-'''

 exit-property-statement = "Exit" "Property"

-'''

-An <exit-property-statement> must be lexically contained inside the property declaration.
+An <exit-property-statement> must be lexically contained inside the <procedure-body> of a property declaration.

-• If the <statement-block> causes execution of an <exit-function-statement>, execution of the procedure and of this statement immediately completes.
-No other statements following the <exit-procedure-statement> in the procedure are executed.
+If the <statement-block> causes execution of an <exit-function-statement>, execution of the procedure and of this statement immediately completes.
+No other statements following the <exitprocedure-statement> in the procedure are executed.